ministryofjustice/opg-docker/elasticsearch/README.md

 ### Restoring Snapshots

 To restore from a snapshot, the process that works best is to close all indices, restore from the snapshot, close them all again and then open them all.
-Open indices cannot be restored (hence closing all before restoring) and a second close is issued to ensure that any indices being written during the restore (e.g. Marvel) are closed before all are opened (else the process errors).
+Open indices cannot be restored (hence closing all before restoring).

 Assuming the use of the `elasticsnapshot` service used above to demonstrate snapshots, to restore from a snapshot called `snaptest` from a repository called `testrepo`: